 - has pauses in breathing

 In babies less than 6 months of age, or in children older than 6 years, croup is less common.
 There could be another reason for their symptoms and therefore review by your family doctor is necessary.
-In some cases, a referral to a paediatrician (a specialist in children's health) or ENT (ear, nose and throat) specialist may be required.
+In some cases, your child might need to see a paediatrician (a specialist in children's health) or ENT (ear, nose and throat) specialist.

 What happens if my child gets recurring croup?